ottlinger/hornherzogen/README.md

 * Webserver (Apache2)
 * MySQL database with tables initialized, see [herzogenhorn.sql](herzogenhorn.sql) for details

+### What to change if you want to deploy the application

+* Clone the project into your webserver's root directory
+* Bootstrap the database with the help of [herzogenhorn.sql](herzogenhorn.sql)
+* Copy and adapt configuration template as [inc/config.ini.php](/inc/config.ini.php.template)
+* Adapt the admin area credentials setup and path to AuthUserFile in [.htaccess](admin/.htaccess) and [.htpasswd](admin/.htpasswd)
+* Use the project and verify with the help of the test scripts under [admin](admin/index.php) that everything works fine :-)

 ### PHP stuff

 You need to install php and add some libraries to your local Webserver: